ghc/ghc/docs/users_guide/exts/quantified_constraints.rst

     class ::= qtycls tyvar
             |  qtycls (tyvar atype1 ... atypen)

-We to extend ``class`` (warning: this is a rather confusingly named non-terminal symbol) with two extra forms, namely precisely what can appear in an instance declaration
+We extend ``class`` (warning: this is a rather confusingly named non-terminal symbol) with two extra forms, namely precisely what can appear in an instance declaration

 .. code-block:: none